 - Post-workout (if applicable): 25-35g protein

-Overcoming Common Keto Challenges for Men
+Overcoming Common Keto Diet Challenges for Men: Practical Tips for Success

 Men face specific obstacles when transitioning to ketogenic eating.
 Understanding these challenges and having practical solutions ensures long-term success.